mzanwar/mzanwar.github.io/_posts/2017-09-05-comparator-confusion.markdown

 #### Why is `Comparator<Integer> sort = (a,b) -> a - b;` problematic?

-`a-b` and `b-a` is a terrible hack.
+`a - b` and `b - a` is a terrible hack.
 It's a bad abstraction and someone trying to be too clever.
 As is the case with clever solutions, they catch on and permeate throughout the web.
 For some odd reason, people are inexplicably drawn to these solutions.

 You will find several accepted solution on StackOverflow implementing the comparator as `a - b`.
 This will work in 98% of scenarios, but why implement a flawed solution to begin with.
 The 2% of the time it does fail will be extremely hard to debug.